 - Treatment.
 To provide treatment and other services to you.
 For example, diagnosing and treating your injury or illness, sending you appointment reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to you.

 - Payment.
 To obtain payment for services provided to you.
 For example, disclosures to submit claims to and obtain payment from your health insurer or Medicare.

 - Health Care Operations.
 To conduct health care operations.
 For example, to conduct the business of and evaluate the quality of treatment and services provided by our physicians, nurses, and other health care workers.

 - Individuals Involved in Your Care or Payment for Your Care.
-To a family member, a close personal friend, or any other person identified by you if we (1) obtain your agreement; (2) provide you with the opportunity to object to the disclosure and you do not object; or (3) reasonably infer that you do not object to the disclosure.
+To a family member, a close personal friend or any other person identified by you if we obtain your agreement.

 - Health Care Communications.
 To identify health-related services and products that may be beneficial to you, and then contact you about the services and products.